-While our students make up 30% of all baccalaureate graduates in the state, they benefit from a small share — less than 4% — of public spending on higher education.
+While our students make up 31 percent of all baccalaureate graduates in the state, they benefit from a small share — just 3.5 percent — of public spending on higher education.

 Attracting out-of-state student

-Our colleges enroll more than 10,500 undergraduate students from other states each year.
-That compares to about 9,800 at the U of M and 6,800 at Minnesota State universities.
+We are a talent magnet: Our colleges enroll 11,100 undergraduate students from other states.
+That compares to 9,400 at the University of Minnesota and 6,100 at Minnesota State Universities.

 Educating tomorrow’s workforce

-- 72% of our most recent graduates stay in Minnesota, adding to the quality of the state’s workforce and tax base.
+- 68 percent of our most recent graduates stay in Minnesota, adding to the quality of the state’s workforce and tax base.

-- 74% of graduates listed employment as their primary activity.
+- 75 percent of graduates listed employment as their primary activity

-- 3% listed volunteer service as their primary activity.
+- 1 percent listed volunteer service as their primary activity

-- 1% listed military service as their primary activity.
+- 1 percent listed military service as their primary activity